-Meal menu's for snacks are posted in the childcare facility and at all school site locations.
+Meal menus for lunch and snacks are posted in the childcare facility.

->WHAT TO BRING
+WHAT TO BRING

-- Water bottle (labeled) - Closed toed shoes - Sunscreen (will need to provide medical authorization) - Swim Wear on their assigned swim days, if no swim clothes are provided your child will not be able to swim that day.
+- Water bottle (labeled) - Closed toed shoes - Sunscreen (will need to provide medical authorization) - •Swim Wear on their assigned swim days, if no swim clothes are provided your child will not be able to swim that day.

-> WHAT TO LEAVE AT HOME
+WHAT TO LEAVE AT HOME